astronomer/docs/astro/connect-external-services.md

     astro-<deployment-namespace>@<gcp-project-name>.iam.gserviceaccount.com
     ```

-    For a Google Cloud project called `astronomer-prod` and a Deployment namespace defined as `nuclear-science-2730`, for example, the service account for the Deployment would be:
+    For a Google Cloud project named `astronomer-prod` and a Deployment namespace defined as `nuclear-science-2730`, for example, the service account for the Deployment would be:

     ```text
     astro-nuclear-science-2730@astronomer-prod.iam.gserviceaccount.com